tzuhsuanwu/pepper/README.md

 P02766 136 Y S
 ...
 ```

+### Supplement
+In supplement folder, we provided some related files for further usage.

+#### Train and test dataset
+"train.csv" and "test.csv" are our train and test dataset.
+All information including SAV, label, PDB and energy scores are recorded in these files.

+#### Other tools performance
+"other_tools_result_from_annovar.csv" is a file recorded predict results of other tools.
+"rhapsody-predictions.csv" is a file recorded predict results which is download from Rhapsody website directly.

+#### Statical analyze
+"charge_wilcoxon_pvalue.csv" and "polarity_wilcoxon_pvalue.csv" are files recorded p-value of each energy feature.

 ## References
 [1] PyRosetta: Chaudhury, Sidhartha, Sergey Lyskov, and Jeffrey J. Gray.
 "PyRosetta: a script-based interface for implementing molecular modeling algorithms using Rosetta."
 Bioinformatics 26.5 (2010): 689-691.